IllinoisRocstar/Nemosys/README_vol2planeTransfer.md

   M_weight              =   {1}                       // Molecular weight of primary polymer before cross linking
   Mc_weight             =   {0}                       // Molecular weight of polymer chain between cross links
   NN_TOL                =   {.01}                     // Multiplier of min-extent to define radius in k-NN search
+  Temperature           =   {300}                     // Temperature in which RocLB sim was conducted
 ```

 NOTES: